 - The Rhombulans in Elite Beat Agents are so vulnerable to music that rhythmically beat garbage can lids is enough to knock out their soldiers.
 The easily-thwarted part happens when you remember what genre this game belongs in, at least from a story point-of-view.

-- Subverted in Sword of the Stars when the Hivers first struck humanity, they soon respond by launching hundreds of nuclear missiles, forcing the Hivers to turn tail.
+- In Sword of the Stars when the Hivers first struck humanity, they soon respond by launching hundreds of nuclear missiles, forcing the Hivers to turn tail.